-- A. Swine entered in the Douglas County Fair & Rodeo must have been previously tagged and the Swine ID form and photographs are submitted to the Extension Office by May 1 or deadline posted by Extension Office on Appendix A. Exhibitor Master Schedule. - 1.
+- A. Swine entered in the Douglas County Fair & Rodeo must have been previously tagged and the Swine ID form and photographs are submitted to the CSU Extension Office by May 1 or deadline posted by Extension Office on Appendix A. Exhibitor Master Schedule. - 1.
 This is a self-tagging procedure.
 The exhibitor will obtain ear tags and ID form from the Extension office beginning April 1. - 2.
 Market swine will be identified by sex, coat color and ear notches (all swine entered and tagged into the project must have ear notches according to the Universal Swine Ear Notching System) and will be tagged with an official Douglas County Fair ear tag.
 All information will be entered on the Swine ID form. - a.
-Any sexually intact male or crypt orchid animal is ineligible for show and will not be tagged. - B. Four photographs will also be submitted showing the front, back and both sides of each tagged swine.
-The exhibitor must be present in at least one of the photographs and the legible ear tag must also in the at least one photograph. - C. Swine Age Classifications: - 1.
-Market Swine Born on/or after January 1 of the current year. - D. Only market barrows and gilts are eligible for this show.
+Any sexually intact male or cryptorchid animal is ineligible for show and will not be tagged.